Purpos3/purpose-best-practices/README.md

 AI tools (such as Claude, GitHub Copilot, ChatGPT, etc.) are allowed and encouraged for coding assistance, but must be used responsibly.

-### Manual Code Review Requirement

-*   **Always Review AI-Generated Code:** All code generated or assisted by AI must be manually reviewed and understood by a human developer before being merged.
+### Development Workflow with AI

+AI can significantly accelerate development, and we embrace its use throughout the development process with appropriate safeguards.

+#### During Development (Feature Branch)

+*   **AI-Assisted Commits are Allowed:** You may create entire commits with AI assistance without detailed manual review during active development on your feature branch.
+*   **Iterate Freely:** Use AI to rapidly prototype, refactor, and experiment.
+The feature branch is your workspace for iteration.
+*   **Why?** This allows for maximum development velocity while the code is still in progress and not yet integrated into the main codebase.

+#### Before Merging (Pull Request Review)

-*   **PR Review is Mandatory:** At the latest, this manual review must occur during the pull request review process.
+*   **Manual Review is Mandatory:** At the latest, all AI-generated or AI-assisted code must be thoroughly reviewed and understood by a human developer during the pull request review process before merging to `main`.
-*   **Why?** AI can introduce errors, security vulnerabilities, or code that doesn't align with our standards.
-Human oversight ensures quality and maintains developer accountability.
+*   **Review Checklist:**
+    *   Understand what the code does and how it works
+    *   Verify it follows our coding standards and best practices
+    *   Check for potential security vulnerabilities
+    *   Ensure it integrates properly with existing code
+    *   Confirm tests are adequate and passing
+*   **Why?** This ensures code quality, maintains security standards, and guarantees that every developer understands and takes responsibility for the code entering our main branch.
+The PR review is the critical gate for code quality.

 ### Commit Authorship